gschwind/web-intro/notebooks/35-async.md

 <!-- #region cell_style="split" -->
 * `context` is created in a block
-* that is long gone at the time
-  the callback triggers
+* that is long gone at the time the callback triggers
-* but it is still reachable
-  from the callback
+* but it is still reachable from the callback
 * as it was *captured* in the closure
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
-## arrow functions
+## Arrow functions
 <!-- #endregion -->

 an alternative syntax to create functions on the fly